Kaktushose/jda-commands/wiki/docs/message/emojis.md

     }
     ```

-    results in the message `Hi 😀` displayed to the user.
+    This will reply with `Hi 😀` to the user.

+!!! note
+    We're using the amazing [JEmoji](https://github.com/felldo/jemoji) library to resolve Unicode Discord aliases.
+    If something doesn't feel right with the used aliases/emojis please reach out to them [here](https://github.com/felldo/JEmoji/issues).

-## Application emojis
+## Application Emojis
 Application emojis can be used exactly the same as Unicode emojis in messages with the custom emoji name as the alias.
 If an application emoji is called the same as a Unicode emoji alias, the application emoji takes precedence.